 The hoarder must make major and permanent lifestyle changes to successfully manage the disorder.
 He or she must plan a structured day, every day.
 Keeping busy and being productive in an intentional, thoughtful, and goal directed way is key in helping manage anxiety and depression.
 This tactic also keeps thoughts and objects organized.

-The individual will benefit from practicing mindfulness daily.
-Mindfulness exercises will help the hoarder slowdown in his or her thoughts.
-This enables them time to identify disorganized and irrational thoughts as they occur and then change them in real-time.
-Slowing down thoughts will also help the individual be aware of triggers to anxiety and depression, and triggers leading to behaviors of collecting and organizing items.
+Consider practicing mindfulness daily.
+Mindfulness exercises will help you slow down in your thoughts, giving you time to identify disorganized and irrational thoughts as they occur and then change them in real-time.
+Slowing down thoughts will also help you become aware of triggers to anxiety and depression, and triggers leading to behaviors of collecting and organizing items.

 Proper Self-Care

 Like most psychological disorders, proper nutrition and exercise are highly recommended as a course of treatment and lifestyle change.
-Healthy eating and physical activity help manage anxiety, depression, inattention, and other associated disorders and symptoms.
-The individual will need to continually maintain improved self-care of his or her body, and self-esteem.
+Healthy eating and physical activity can help manage anxiety, depression, inattention, and other associated disorders and symptoms.

 How to Get Help

-Although hoarding disorder affects an estimated 1.2 million people in the United States, finding a hoarding-specific therapist is not always straightforward.8 Since the disorder is thought to be related to OCD and the majority of those diagnosed also have other disorders such as generalized anxiety disorder and major depressive disorder, it is helpful to search for a mental health professional who has a specialty in working with these problems.9 You can find a qualified therapist by using an online therapist directory that allows you to search by specialty and insurance coverage, or you can find more information from the International OCD Foundation.
+Although hoarding disorder affects an estimated 1.2 million people in the United States, finding a hoarding-specific therapist is not always straightforward.12 Since the disorder is thought to be related to OCD, it is helpful to search for a mental health professional who has a specialty in working with this population.8 You can find a qualified therapist by using an online therapist directory that allows you to search by specialty and insurance coverage, or you can find more information from the International OCD Foundation.
+If you’re looking for online OCD resources, a platform like NOCD could be a great place to get started.

 Due to hoarders’ symptoms becoming worse as they age, identifying a therapist and psychiatrist who specialize in geriatric mental health is recommended for senior adult hoarders.
 Visit the American Geriatric Society to find providers.

-Most hoarders are unwilling to go for help.
+Most hoarders are unwilling to get outside help.
 They do not want to change their behavior and they do not want to let go of their possessions.
 The idea of change instills great fear into these individuals.
 It is best to remember this as you approach your loved one.

 Patience, a non-judgmental demeanor, and plainly showing the hoarder that they have a say and control over what happens to their own belongings and in their treatment is the best way to begin to get help for them.
 Approach the individual as a helper and not as someone who is telling the hoarder what they must do.